amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![2.22^1.11](./figures/SlideRules/K&E4081-3/2.22^-1.11.jpg)

 If we had read the result on the $LL_2$ scale, we would have computed $2.22^{1.11} = 2.434$.
-But by reading the result on the $LL_{02}$ scale, we compute the reciprocal $1/2.434 = 0.413$, as required.
-The $LL$ scales are the most powerful scales on a typical engineering straight rule.
+But by reading the result on the $LL_{02}$ scale, we compute the reciprocal $1/2.434 = 0.413$, as desired.
+The $LL$ scales are the most powerful scales on an ordinary engineering straight rule.
 But with that power comes numerous traps for the unweary.
-Interested readers may read the manuals listed in the resources section at the end of the article.
+Interested readers may read the user's manuals listed in the resources section at the end of the article.

 ## *trigonometric*